NVIDIA/nvtrust/guest_tools/attestation_sdk/README.md

 ### Pre-requisites

 1. Create a Confidential Virtual Machine with multiple GPUs connected by nvSwitch with the following specifications:
-      - NVIDIA Hopper H100 (or later) GPU
+      - LS10 Switch supporting PPCIE mode
-      - nvSwitch with CC support.
+      - NvSwitch Driver with PPCIE support.
       - GPU SKU that supports Confidential Computing.

-2. Unlike GPU Verifer, Switch Verifier comes pre-installed with Attestation SDK.
+2. Unlike GPU Verifier, Switch Verifier comes pre-installed with Attestation SDK.

 ### How to do Attestation